davidwolfpaw/macbook-setup/README.md

 - Setup changes to the .zshrc file to config for our usage

 #### Make some aliases
+_A few of these came from this post by Remy Sharp, [CLI: Improved](https://remysharp.com/2018/08/23/cli-improved) which is definitely worth checking out._
 ```
 alias ping='prettyping --nolegend'
 alias preview="fzf --preview 'bat --color \"always\" {}'"